canonical/curtin/doc/topics/storage.rst

 Depending on the size and speed of the disk; it may take a long time to complete.

-The ``wipe: random`` option will write psuedo-random data from /dev/urandom Depending on the size and speed of the disk; it may take a long time to complete.
+The ``wipe: random`` option will write pseudo-random data from /dev/urandom Depending on the size and speed of the disk; it may take a long time to complete.